glitchdotcom/learn-edge-computing/README.md

 > ⚠️ Note that the script will attempt to deploy the origin version of your site to `username.github.io/reponame` so it might not work as expected if your repo is in an organization rather than a user account.
 >
-> 🚨 If you named your repo something different to `hello-compute` – change the `root` variable in `src/index.js` to match it.
+> 🚨 If you named your repo something different to `learn-edge-computing` – change the `root` variable in `src/index.js` to match it.

 When you're ready to deploy your app to the Fastly network, you'll need an API key and one command entered into the Terminal: